Austin Ekeler Player Prop Bets for NFL Week 14 | Los Angeles vs. New York 12/12/2021

 Matchup vs. New York

-- Ekeler put up zero rushing yards in his one career matchup against the Giants, 57.5 fewer yards than his over/under in Sunday's game.
+- Ekeler had zero rushing yards in his lone career matchup against the Giants, 56.5 fewer yards than his over/under in Sunday's game.

-- Ekeler did not have a touchdown run in that outing against the Giants.
+- Ekeler did not have a touchdown run in that matchup against the Giants.

-- In terms of defending against the run, the Giants are 25th in the NFL, giving up 122.8 yards per game.
+- The Giants give up 122.8 yards per game on the ground, the NFL's 25th-ranked rush defense.

-- Ekeler and the Chargers will face off against the NFL's sixth-ranked defense in terms of rushing touchdowns allowed (nine).
+- The Giants have given up nine rushing touchdowns, sixth in the league.

 Recent Performances

-- Ekeler put together a 59-yard rushing performance in last week's matchup with the Bengals, carrying the ball 14 times (averaging 4.2 yards per carry) while scoring one touchdown.
+- Last week against the Bengals, Ekeler picked up 59 yards on 14 carries (averaging 4.2 yards per attempt) while scoring one touchdown.

+- He added five receptions for 45 yards in the passing game.

-- Over his last three outings, Ekeler has rushed for 140 yards on 37 carries (46.7 ypg), with three touchdowns.
+- Ekeler has 140 yards on 37 carries (46.7 ypg) with three rushing touchdowns over his last three outings.

 Ekeler's Los Angeles Teammates